uzh/z-pool-tool/doc/ARCHITECTURE.md

 ### Data confidentiality
 - The right people have access to the right data (as defined in section "Data")
+- A client can not access other client's data

 ### Extensibility
 - An engineers with no previous knowledge about the system but only about the technology used should be able to contribute & fix within days not weeks